getsentry/sentry-docs/src/collections/_documentation/accounts/membership.md

 ## Roles

-Access within an organization is dictated by member roles.
+Member roles dictate access within an organization.

 ### Owner
  - Unrestricted access to the organization, its data, and settings.